Update March 2019: Tesla changes the Autopilot options. See this article for the changes.

 Already testing traffic lights, stop signs & roundabouts in development software.
 Your Tesla will soon be able to go from your garage at home to parking at work with no driver input at all.— Elon Musk (@elonmusk) December 9, 2018

 Musk also claimed that Tesla owners should soon be able to drive from home to work without any driver interaction at all.
-The Tesla CEO did not have a timeline for these rollouts, except that they would occur in 2019.
-He also didn’t elaborate as to how much testing, simulations or software upgrades Tesla plans on making before these features go live
+The Tesla CEO did not have a timeline for these rollouts at the time of his tweets, but Tesla now lists traffic light and stop sign detection as being available at the end of 2019.
+The roundabout feature will likely take longer to implement.

 Several videos posted to the internet by Tesla and Tesla drivers show that some vehicles already navigate city traffic, stop signs and traffic lights just fine on Autopilot.
 Still, Tesla warns drivers that they must still be fully alert and ready to take over when Autopilot is engaged.

 Another exciting feature coming soon to Full Self-Driving is ‘Advanced Summon’.
 This goes far beyond the basic current Summon capabilities (see our Autopilot review article) according to speculation and some hints from Elon’s tweets.

 There have been quite a few rumors.
 Here’s what we understand ‘Advanced Summon’ the Summon could possibly contain:

 - Find a spot – drive around parking lot to find empty space (likely only in private lots, not public streets).
 See video above.